 Aberavon Sands (Port Talbot beach)

 Wide beach with a promenande.
+On the far side of the steel plant.
 Not on this walk

 After the walk, we would love to get your feedback